 - Prior to delivery:

-Once the goods have been sent, and depending from the type of transaction, ING can advance the amount of the documentary credit (against conform documents) or collection (in the form of a discount transaction).
+- Once the goods have been sent, and depending on the type of transaction, ING can advance the amount of the documentary credit (against conform documents) or collection (in the form of a discount).
 The advance is subject to a certain term, e.g. 60 days after dispatch of the goods.

 - After delivery:

-In the event you allow your foreign customer to defer payment, ING can advance you the amount after deduction of fees and interest (in the form of a discount transaction).
-In most cases, you do not even need any additional form of credit (example: confirmed documentary credit or documentary collection with bank aval).
+- In the event you allow your foreign customer to defer payment, ING can advance you the amount after deduction of fees and interest (in the form of a discount).
+Most of the time, such discount doesn't require any additional form of credit (for example in case of confirmed documentary credit or documentary collection with bank aval).

 ING launched the fully revamped InsideBusiness Trade 2.0 platform in late 2017.
 This online platform combines the latest in digital technology with new features and convenient functionalities.